+This article originally appeared on Noisey UK.
 You're a person reading a music site, so you probably know Harry Styles released his first solo song today.
-He "teased" it last Friday 31 March – also the 30th anniversary of Prince's Sign o' the Times, *upside-down smiling emoji* – and since then, there have been various whispers about the song's sound (the common denominator has tended to be "Queen").
+He "teased" it last Friday, March 31—also the 30th anniversary of Prince's Sign o' the Times, *upside-down smiling emoji*—and since then, there have been various whispers about the song's sound (the common denominator has tended to be "Queen").
 To round off the buildup, some powerful images surfaced of Harry hanging out of a helicopter, and of his stunt double wearing a mask of his face during a music video shoot, to whet our collective appetite.
 Never ones to keep our gobs shut, now that "Sign of the Times" is out after debuting on Grimmy's Radio 1 breakfast show, we've got things to say.
-So please, without further ado, enjoy this Harry Styles-themed roundtable featuring Noisey's own Daisy Jones, Tshepo Mokoena, Lauren O'Neill, Ryan Bassil and Emma Garland.
+So please, without further ado, enjoy this Harry Styles-themed roundtable featuring Noisey's own Daisy Jones, Tshepo Mokoena, Lauren O'Neill, Ryan Bassil, and Emma Garland.

 OK, First: General Feelings on Harry Styles

-Lauren: I would like to summarise my own by saying that I, personally, would pay Harry Styles to slap me in my face.
+Lauren: I would like to summarize my own by saying that I, personally, would pay Harry Styles to slap me in my face.

 Ryan: Why are you making me do this?